 Military Auto Relocation: The Complete PCS Vehicle Shipping Guide

 For military service members and their families, a Permanent Change of Station (PCS) is a regular part of life.
 Whether you are moving to a new base in a different state or deploying overseas, the logistics of relocation can be overwhelming.
-While the military provides extensive support for moving household goods (HHG), the rules regarding Privately Owned Vehicles (POVs) can be confusing.
+While the military provides extensive support for moving household goods (HHG), the rules regarding Privately Owned Vehicles (POVs) can be confusing — sometimes the government pays to ship your car, other times the cost falls entirely on you.

 Understanding Your POV Shipping Entitlements